 Having been born and raised in southern New England, and gone to schools north of that, Taber doesn’t thrive in July and August in southern Maryland.
-He does enjoy the other ten temperate months in southern Maryland, however, balancing college life with walking and playing with two labs he got in 2013 in a transparent attempt to deal with the departure of his twins for college.
-He spends most Junes in Greece, co-leading 15-20 students on the St. Mary’s study tour there.
-Since 2010 Taber has served as the coach of the St. Mary’s Ethics Bowl team, which in 2014 was ranked 29th out of about 150 teams.
+He does enjoy the other ten temperate months in southern Maryland, however--balancing college life with walking and talking philosophy with his wife (also a specialist in Ancient Greek philosophy) and with playing with their two labs He spends most Junes in Greece, leading 15-20 students on the St. Mary’s study tour there.
+Since 2010 Taber has served as the coach of the St. Mary’s Ethics Bowl team, which has qualified for Nationals four times between 2012 and 2020.

 Areas of Research Specialization

 - Altruism and Egoism

 B.A. in Philosophy and Neuropsychology at University of Rochester, 1981

 Ph.D. in Philosophy (minor in Classics) at University of Wisconsin-Madison, 1987